 Citi Simplicity Card: Best for debt consolidation

-The Citi Simplicity Card offers a 0 percent intro APR on balance transfers for 21 months (then a variable APR of 18.24 percent to 28.99 percent), which is one of the longest introductory APR offers on the market today.
-There’s no annual fee, but you’ll be required to pay an introductory balance transfer fee of $5 or 3% of the amount of the transfer, whichever is greater for balances transfers completed within 4 months of account opening.
+The Citi Simplicity Card offers a 0 percent intro APR on balance transfers for 21 months (then a variable APR of 18.99 percent to 29.74 percent), which is one of the longest introductory APR offers on the market today.
+There’s no annual fee, but you’ll be required to pay an introductory balance transfer fee of $5 or 3 percent of the amount of the transfer (whichever is greater) for balance transfers completed within four months of account opening.

 Also, with the Citi Simplicity Card, you won’t pay any late fees or penalty APR.
-Other cardholder benefits include a 0 percent intro APR on purchases for 12 months (followed by a variable APR of 18.24 percent to 28.99 percent), free FICO score access, the flexibility to choose your own due date and $0 fraud liability.
+Other cardholder benefits include a 0 percent intro APR on purchases for the first 12 months (followed by a variable APR of 18.99 percent to 29.74 percent), the flexibility to choose your own due date and $0 fraud liability.

 Citi Diamond Preferred Card: Best for purchases and balance transfers

-The Citi Diamond Preferred Card also offers a 0 percent intro APR on balance transfers for 21 months and a 0 percent intro APR on purchases for 12 months (then a 17.24% to 27.99 percent variable APR).
+The Citi Diamond Preferred Card also offers a 0 percent intro APR on balance transfers for 21 months and a 0 percent intro APR on purchases for 12 months (then a 17.99 percent to 28.74 percent variable APR).
 You’ll also avoid an annual fee, but you’ll have to pay a 5 percent balance transfer fee (minimum $5) on debt you transfer over, and balance transfers must be completed within four months of account opening.

-This card lets you choose your own payment due date and provides free access to your FICO score, too.
+This card lets you choose your own payment due date, too.
 You’ll also get Citi Entertainment access, which lets you purchase presale tickets to concerts, sporting events and more.

 Citi Double Cash Card: Best for earning flat cash back

-The Citi® Double Cash Card is unique because it offers both cash back rewards and a lengthy balance transfer offer.
-You’ll get a 0 percent intro APR on balance transfers for 18 months (followed by a variable APR of 18.24 percent to 28.24 percent).
+The Citi Double Cash Card is unique because it offers both cash back rewards and a lengthy balance transfer offer.
+You’ll get a 0 percent intro APR on balance transfers for 18 months (followed by a variable APR of 18.99 percent to 28.99 percent).
 You’ll also get the chance to earn up to 2 percent cash back on everything you buy — 1 percent when you make a purchase and another 1 percent when you pay it off.
 This card also comes with no annual fee.

-With this card, you’ll get an intro 3 percent balance transfer fee (minimum $5) for any balances you transfer within the first four months of account opening.
+With this card, you’ll get an intro percent balance transfer fee of 3 percent (minimum $5) for any balances you transfer within the first four months of account opening.
 A 5 percent fee (minimum $5) applies for any transfers completed after four months.